 Can you microwave plastic takeout containers?

 No, you shouldn’t microwave plastic to-go containers because they can release harmful chemicals into your food when heated.
-In this case, even if you see a microwave symbol on the container it’s best to avoid microwaving it.
+In this case, even if you see a microwave symbol on the takeout containers, it’s best to avoid microwaving it.

 Yes, you can heat up Chinese takeaway containers as long as they are made of ceramic, have a waxy finish, or even if it’s glass.
-Keep in mind that you’ll need to be careful with plastic containers as they can leach harmfum chemicals into your food.
-And even if they say they are microwave safe it only means that it can withstand the heat for a short period of time and not that it leach chemicals into your food.
+Keep in mind that you’ll need to be careful with plastic containers as they can leach harmful chemicals into your food.
+And even if they say they are microwave safe, it only means that they can withstand the heat for a short period of time and not that they leach chemicals into your food.

 Can you microwave black plastic containers?

 No, you shouldn’t microwave black plastic containers.
 Black plastics often times may leach harmful chemicals into your food.
 If you’re unsure, it’s best to transfer your food to a different dish before microwaving.

 Chinese is quite a popular takeout food option.
 And what makes it more appealing is that it comes with its makeshift serving option in terms of the paper boxes.

 However, no two takeout containers are created alike.
 Some may be made of paper while others may have some metal parts and wax linings to them.

 To determine if they are safe to be used in the microwave, always turn and learn.
 If a container has a microwave-safe symbol on it then you are good to go.
 If it doesn’t then don’t risk your health, your microwave, and a potential fire hazard by placing something in there that’s not meant to go in it.